TheThingsNetwork/lorawan-stack/CONTRIBUTING.md

 | user                 | user    |                                                               |
 | transmit             | tx / Tx |                                                               |
 | receive              | rx / Rx |                                                               |

+The EUI naming scheme can be found in the well-known variable names section bellow.

 #### 2-word entities